 The local Indonesian cuisine, though less famous than Thai, is very tasty, and not all of it is spicy.
 Peanuts, tempeh, and a delicious blend of spices give it a unique flavor.
 Standard simple meals are nasi goreng (fried rice) and nasi campur (a kind of sampler of rice served with a variety of meats and vegetable dishes).
 These can be a dollar or two where locals eat.
 Padang-style restaurants allow you to point at the delicious meat and vegetable dishes you like from a white-curtained buffet, and the bill will rarely top $3, even if your eyes are bigger than your stomach.
 (Some people prefer to only eat at these places for lunch, as the unrefrigerated food will likely be fresher.)

 The reality for many expats and long-term visitors living in Bali, though, is that sometimes a daily diet of very unfamiliar flavors paradoxically gets tiring.
 Even an inventive cuisine like Indonesian can turn into an awful lot of the same local fried rice plate.
 (Ask a Central American transplant about black beans.)
-And it’s not just a matter of taste, but often of health.
+It keeps the cost of living in Bali very low if you only eat local, but after a while it’s not just a matter of taste, but of health.
 While people have different ideas of what makes for healthy eating, almost everyone agrees that it involves eating a lot of fresh vegetables.
 In many countries, this is not a norm, and it can be tough to get big vegetable portions in restaurants, even in Western Europe.
 In Asia, vegetables are often treated like a flavoring for the heaps of white rice or noodles that start most plates of local food.